 Completion Date: Fall 2016

-Photo Credit: Helen Earley- Family Fun Halifax, Alex Smith- PlayGroundology
+Photo Credits: Helen Earley- Family Fun Halifax, Alex Smith- PlayGroundology

-Drawing inspiration from the rich history of the surrounding landscape, Earthscape has crafted a space that that combines the unique cultural heritage of the site with exciting play environments that provide challenge, graduated risk, and opportunities for both social and sensory play.
+Drawing inspiration from the rich history of the surrounding landscape, Earthscape has designed a play space that combines the unique cultural heritage of the site with exciting play environments that provide challenge, graduated risk, and opportunities for both social and sensory play.

-Further North along the path sits the junior play area.
-This area presents challenges and opportunities tailored for little ones aged 2-5.
-A fallen log climber and adjacent log steppers promote motor skill development at an appropriate scale for the age group.
-The West end of the area is defined by a wide hillslide nestled in a grassy knoll.
-The slide itself if bordered by vertical log steppers on one side and log terraces on the other, both providing fun and challenging ways to clamber to the top.
-Finally, traditional climbing bars integrate more senior challenges for any older friends or parents sharing the space in with the little ones.
+The junior play area presents challenges and opportunities tailored for little ones aged 2 to 5 years.
+A fallen log climber and adjacent log steppers promote motor skill development at an appropriate scale for this age group.
+Using natural topographic changes, a wide hill slide is nestled in a grassy knoll.
+The slide itself is bordered by vertical log steppers on one side and log terraces on the other, both providing fun and challenging ways to clamber to the top.
+Traditional climbing bars integrate more senior challenges for any older friends or parents sharing the space in with the little ones.